People will look you up online. They look you up for three things:

 - If you can afford a little more, go for Siteground.
 That’s where I currently am hosted, and they are FABOO.

-- If you can’t afford hosting, go with wordpress.com.
+- If you need FREE hosting, go with wordpress.com.
 While they will limit you very slightly with themes and such, they’re secure, fast, and utterly reliable.

 I can’t recommend using WordPress (.com OR .org) enough.
 It gives you beautiful control over your pages (the things in your menu) and your posts (your blog), as well as security, the ability to connect with readers, and more.